ChasinSpin/astrid/docs/UsageGuide.md

 When prepointing is adjusted, then the Auto Record button can be pushed to auto record when the event begins.

+## Auto Record and OWCloud

+Enter your events into OWCloud, sync to Astrid and use Auto Record.
+If you do this, it removes the chances for error and will setup the ideal recording time for binary asteroid and binary star discovery without wasting space on your USB drive.

+## Player

+Astrid Player (available on the desktop) can be used to load an Astrid Recording, view the occultation, and also Plate Solve and mark the target.
+The plate solved image can then be saved as a Fits Finder and loaded into PyOTE to assist with locating the target in PyOTE.

 ## Light Curve Analysis

 The recommended tool for analyzing light curves from Astrid is Bob Andersons awesome [PyMovie](https://pypi.org/project/pymovie/) and [PyOTE](https://pypi.org/project/pyote/)

 Starting from version 3.9.4 of PyMovie, the RAVF Video format used by Astrid is natively supported.

 Other light curve analyzers currently do not support the RAVF video format.
-A conversion utility to fits is on the todo list.
+Astrid Player can be used to convert to fits format for other analyzers.

 ## Occult4 Searches